-But it’s a matter of sorrow that 40%-60% of people relapse, and the factors can be stress, peer pressure, a lack of coping skills, and many more.
+But it’s a matter of sorrow that 40%-60% relapse, and the factors can be stress, peer pressure, a lack of coping skills, and many more.

-Although the science of addictions continues to advance, researchers assume that modifications to the brain’s system of reward or basal ganglia are involved.
-Pleasurable stimuli are processed by the incentive system.
+Although I noticed that the science of addictions continues to advance, researchers assume that modifications to the brain’s system of reward or basal ganglia are involved.

-Repeated drug use or addictive behaviors may eventually make the brain’s neurons less responsive to dopamine.
-It suggests both greater drug usage and greater frequent behavior are required to get the same amount of satisfaction.
+I witnessed how repeated drug use or addictive behaviors may eventually make the brain’s neurons less responsive to dopamine.

 The prefrontal cortex is in charge of controlling impulses, organizing, or making decisions.

-Rehab is the place that not only helps you to recover but also teaches you certain things.
-That may help you in the future or now to cope with the circumstance.
+That may help you in the future or how to cope with the circumstances.
 That also may include-

 How to Manage Your Addiction

-Additionally, some rehab therapy including recreational therapy, psychiatric rehabilitation helps you to regain your interest in your favorite activities that end up enabling you to control your addiction.
+Additionally, some rehab therapy, including recreational therapy, and psychiatric rehabilitation helps you to regain your interest in your favorite activities that end up enabling you to control your addiction as far as i know.

-Not only that, after finishing rehab they organize a number of post-sessions to remain the constant recovery of yours.
-In the end, you may find a growing motivation and confidence in you against addiction
+Not only that, after rehab, organize aftercare sessions to maintain the constant recovery.
+In the end, you may find a growing motivation and confidence in you against addiction.

 How to Cope with Cravings